swlho/beevents-fe/README.md

 - View any user archived events.
 A user can also either unarchive or delete an event from the dashboard.

 9. Under the 'Calendar' tab, a user can scroll through a monthly view to see when a booked event will be held.
-10. Under the 'Profile' and 'Password' tabs, a user can update their user profile (currently limited to changing user's name).
+10. Under the 'Profile' and 'Password' tabs, a user can update their user profile (currently limited to changing user's name;  changing password feature not included in this MVP demo).

 ### As a staff user